 What is known about some of the stone arch bridges of Cowley County, Kansas, is a little bit sketchy.
 Some bridges, like the Pudden Bridge, are very well known, and the basic information including the builder and the year the bridge was built is readily available, thanks to the plaque on the bridge.
 (As a side note, the plaque on Pudden Bridge actually refers to the bridge as the Kirk Bridge.
 You’ll find more information on this in our detailed history of Pudden Bridge).
 Another similarly well-marked bridge is the Floral Bridge, which has the date and builder plainly visible to all.

 Unfortunately, not all bridges are so well marked.
 The Fromm Bridge, for example, is, in fact, surprisingly elusive in this regard.
 No plaque is visible — just a faintly marked “W Sharp” and a more bold “1917” etched in the concrete curbing on top.
-Unfortunately, this marking is not what one would call a conclusively reliable source of information; furthermore, it does not account for the buried arch of the bridge, which, judging from the masonry, seems to have been built by a builder other than the one who was responsible for the main arch.
+Unfortunately, this marking is not what one would call a conclusively reliable source of information; furthermore, it does not account for the buried arch of the bridge, which, judging from the masonry, might even have been built at a different time, perhaps by a different builder, than the main arch.
 That said, in our study of the bridges of Cowley, thanks to some obscured plaques, we have stumbled upon some interesting information on two of the bridges we studied.

 The Neer Bridge

 The Neer Bridge is a large double-arch bridge spanning Grouse Creek north of Cambridge.